Mathieu Schneider

 Mathieu David Schneider (born June 12, 1969) is an American former professional ice hockey player.
-Considered an offensive defenseman, Schneider played 1,289 games in the National Hockey League with ten different teams, scoring 233 goals and totaling 743 points.
+Considered an offensive defenseman, Schneider played 1,289 games in the National Hockey League (NHL) with ten different teams, scoring 233 goals and totaling 743 points.
 He won the Stanley Cup in 1993 with the Montreal Canadiens.

 Early years

 Schneider, who is Jewish, was born in Manhattan, New York, the first of two sons born to Sam and Aline Schneider.
 His father is Jewish and his mother, a French-Canadian from Thetford Mines, Quebec, converted to Judaism before marrying his father.
 He lived with his family in West New York, New Jersey until moving to Woonsocket, Rhode Island, for his high school years.
 In Woonsocket, Schneider attended high school at Mount Saint Charles Academy.
 Under the tutelage of coach Normand "Bill" Belisle, Schneider and his team won three of the school's 26 straight Rhode Island state hockey championships.
 He left Mount Saint Charles after his junior year and joined the Cornwall Royals of the Ontario Hockey League.